XeniaSalinas/mcv-m5/README.md

 ## Results

-The summary of week 2 results can be found in this [Google Slides](https://docs.google.com/presentation/d/18LAQ4oPBahXFwfIXP-z77KeSHZ3ZdCD9sSPX-1ivDng/edit?usp=sharing)
+The summary of week 2 results can be found in this [link](https://docs.google.com/presentation/d/18LAQ4oPBahXFwfIXP-z77KeSHZ3ZdCD9sSPX-1ivDng/edit?usp=sharing)